Capital Health Network

 We respect the Ngunnawal people of this region as the Traditional Custodians and cultural knowledge holders of this land.

-Capital Health Network (CHN) recognises the importance of partnerships to improve the health and wellbeing of First Nations people in the ACT.
-Central to this, CHN facilitates the co-design, funding and support for programs that improve access to culturally safe, holistic and integrated health and well-being services for the more than 8,600 Aboriginal and Torres Strait Islander people living in the ACT.
+Capital Health Network (CHN) recognises the ongoing connections, strengths, specialised knowledge, and value that Aboriginal and Torres Strait Islander communities provide to our nation and our region.
+We also understand the importance of partnerships to improve the health and wellbeing of First Nations people in the ACT.
+Central to this, CHN facilitates the co-design, funding and support for programs that improve access to culturally safe, holistic and integrated health and well-being services for the close to 9000 Aboriginal and Torres Strait Islander people living in the ACT.
 We acknowledge and strive to work together with the many other organisations providing important services to the First Nations community in the ACT.

 Aboriginal and Torres Strait Islander HealthPathways